adarshrami/Task1-JavaCalculator/README.md

 - Loop-driven interface for continuous calculations until user exits

 ## 🛠️ Technologies Used
-- Java (JDK 8 or above)
+- JDK 21
-- IntelliJ CE
+- IntelliJ

 ## 📥 How to Run
 1. Open terminal and navigate to the project directory.